 Illiquid Investments.
 The Fund may invest up to 15% of its net assets in illiquid securities, which are investments that cannot be sold or disposed of in the ordinary course of business within seven days at approximately the prices at which they are valued.
 Under the supervision of the Board of Trustees of the Trust ("Trustees"), the Adviser determines the liquidity of the Fund's investments, and through reports from the Adviser, the Trustees monitor investments in illiquid instruments.
 In determining the liquidity of the Fund's investments, the Adviser may consider various factors including (1) the frequency of trades and quotations; (2) the number of dealers and prospective purchasers in the marketplace; (3) dealer undertakings to make a market; (4) the nature of the security (including any demand or tender features); and (5) the nature of the marketplace for trades (including the ability to assign or offset the Fund's rights and obligations relating to the investment).
 If through a change in values, net assets, or other circumstances, the Fund were in a position where more than 15% of its net assets were invested in illiquid securities, the Fund may take appropriate steps to protect the Fund's liquidity as deemed necessary or advisable by the Fund.
 The Fund, through its Fair Value Committee, values illiquid securities using its fair value procedures (described below) but there can be no assurance that (i) the Fund will determine fair value for a private investment accurately; (ii) that the Fund will be able to sell private securities for the fair value determined by the Fund; or (iii) that the Fund will be able to sell such securities at all.
-Investment in illiquid securities poses risks of potential delays in resale and uncertainty in valuation.
-Limitations on resale may have an adverse effect on the marketability of portfolio securities and the Fund may be unable to dispose of illiquid securities promptly or at reasonable prices.
+Investment in illiquid securities and the Fund may be unable to dispose of illiquid securities promptly or at reasonable prices.

 Private Securities Transactions.
 In general, securities purchased in private transactions are legally restricted as to resale.
 The Fund's investments in private placements will be subject to a number of risks because the securities will be illiquid securities for which there is no public market.
 Illiquid securities are subject to risks of potential delays in resale and uncertainty in valuation.
-In addition, as noted under "Illiquid

-Securities" above, if at any time more than 15% of the Fund's net assets are invested in illiquid securities, the Fund may take appropriate steps to protect the Fund's liquidity as deemed necessary or advisable by the Fund.
+In addition, as noted under "Illiquid Securities" above, if at any time more than 15% of the Fund's net assets are invested in illiquid securities, the Fund may take appropriate steps to protect the Fund's liquidity as deemed necessary or advisable by the Fund.
 In such a case, the Fund may seek to sell private securities in its portfolio prematurely at prices below what the Adviser believes to be the securities' fair value.